bitcraze/bitcraze-website/src/applications/swarm-robotics.md

     <div class="col-md-7">
       <div class="app-feature-row">
         <i class="fa-solid fa-circle-nodes"></i>
-        <p class="text-center">Swarm robotics investigates how multiple robots cooperate, self-organize, and adapt to achieve shared goals.
-The Crazyflie® is one of the most widely adopted physical platforms for swarm research, providing a stable, scalable, and reproducible foundation for studies of collective behavior and distributed control.</p>
+        <p>Swarm robotics investigates how multiple robots cooperate, self-organize, and adapt to achieve shared goals.
+The Crazyflie<sup>®</sup> is one of the most widely adopted physical platforms for swarm research, providing a stable, scalable, and reproducible foundation for studies of collective behavior and distributed control.</p>
       </div>
       <div class="app-feature-row">
         <i class="fa-solid fa-person-chalkboard"></i>
-        <p class="text-center">Researchers use the Crazyflie to transition from simulation to real-world experiments, exploring scalability, formation control, and decentralized communication frameworks.
+        <p>Researchers use the Crazyflie to transition from simulation to real-world experiments, exploring scalability, formation control, and decentralized communication frameworks.
 The system supports low-latency coordination, synchronized trajectories, and reliable inter-agent interaction.</p>
       </div>
     </div>
   </div>